ajay-chekati/pocket_locker/README.md

 # Pocket Locker

-A small file-storage SaaS: sign up, upload files (up to 40 MB each, 100 MB total on the free tier), browse/search them, and download.
-Built as a take-home project with an emphasis on clean, readable code and clear structure.
+A pocket sized file-storage SaaS: sign up, upload files (up to 40 MB each, 100 MB total on the free tier), browse/search them, and download.

 ## Stack